 Current work

-Following my coverage, there was significant public backlash from heritage bodies and campaigners and the council eventually agreed to stop stop its replacement programme and keep most of the existing lamps.
+Following my coverage, there was significant public backlash from heritage bodies and campaigners and the council eventually agreed to stop its replacement programme and keep most of the existing lamps.

-More recently, I was the first British journalist to report on groundbreaking research that revealed the likely fate of the remains of the men who fought at the Battle of Waterloo.
-This news was followed up in January by the discovery of the remains of ten British and Prussian victims of the battle in two homes in Belgium.
+I was also the first British journalist to report on groundbreaking research that revealed the likely fate of the remains of the men who fought at the Battle of Waterloo.
+This news was followed up in January 2023 by the discovery of the remains of ten British and Prussian victims of the battle in two homes in Belgium.
 Remarkably, the skull of one of the men – complete with horrific war wounds – was found taking pride of place in an old woman’s living room.

-I had a key role in the coverage of the deaths of both the Duke of Edinburgh and Her Late Majesty The Queen; giving readers more of a historical insight into their incredible lives.
+I also had a key role in the coverage of the deaths of both the Duke of Edinburgh and Her Late Majesty The Queen; giving readers more of a historical insight into their incredible lives.

 When the Queen’s coffin lay-in-state in Westminster Hall, I wrote about the experience of being able to witness the sight of people coming to pay their respects.